fdrepo/www.flutterdoctor.com/docs/README.md

 # Our 4 pillars of existance
 * Service developers: developers will be invited to work on code based on its open-source status, all source-codes will be open sourced in GitHub who work for such social applications and hence we are looking forward to such developers contributing to the open-source codebase.
 * Service doctors: those who can contribute to the content, the content will be accessible by all users of app.
-* Service educators: those who can contribute to queries and brainstorming sessions to design app based on scientific principles.
+* Service educators: those who can contribute to queries and brainstorming sessions to design app based on education principles.
-* Service students: who can give constructive feedback and help reflect product user experience back to developers.
+* Service students: those who can give constructive feedback and help reflect products user experience back to developers.